TemryL/EyeDocScanner-App/README.md

 # EyeDocScanner App

-Welcome to EyeDocScanner, an iOS app that allows users to efficiently scan medical report documents from Alcon EX500 or Sophtalmo software.
+An iOS app that allows users to efficiently scan medical report documents from Alcon EX500 or Sophtalmo software.
 The app automatically extracts relevant information and presents it in a structured and normalized CSV document.

 ## Features

 - **Scan Medical Reports**: Easily scan medical report documents using the device's camera or import images from the gallery.
 - **Compatibility**: Supports medical report documents from Alcon EX500 and Sophtalmo software.
 - **Information Retrieval**: Automatically extracts key information such as patient details, examination data, and diagnosis.
-- **CSV Export**: Generates a structured and normalized CSV document containing the extracted data for easy integration into other applications.
+- **CSV Export**: Generates a structured and normalized CSV document containing the extracted data.
-- **Privacy and Security**: Ensures the confidentiality of sensitive medical information and follows best practices for data security.

 ## Installation